 PVC Extrusion Manufacturing Step By Step

-Preparation of Raw Materials
+Preparation of raw materials

 PVC in powder, pellet, or granular form is prepared before being fed into the extruder.
 Additives like stabilizers, lubricants, plasticizers, and colorants are often blended in to enhance specific performance characteristics.
 Extruders are a fundamental part of polymer processing and serve as the core machinery in PVC extrusion.
 They are responsible for thoroughly mixing PVC resin with additives to produce a homogeneous molten mass ready for shaping.
 Modern extruders feature precise metering systems that regulate barrel temperature, internal pressure, and screw speed.
 These parameters directly influence the physical properties, especially the mechanical strength of the extruded PVC products.
 In foam extrusion or pipe production, maintaining exact control is critical.
 All raw materials enter the extrusion process through the feed system, while the extruder manages their transformation externally.
-Notably, components prone to localized wear are designed for durability and are not frequently replaced, adding to overall production efficiency.

 Melting and Mixing